 "This resource was selected for its impact and integration of pet care into the curriculum and sound links to PSED/PSHE - whilst being suitable and relevant for all primary ages."

-HIGHLY COMMENDED

-Energising Futures (We Are

-(we Are Futures)

-ENERGISING FUTURES

-Energising Futures is a free education programme designed to build affinity with STEM subjects, develop skills, and inspire young people about future careers.
+HIGHLY COMMENDED Energising Futures (We Are Futures) ENERGISING FUTURES Energising Futures is a free education programme designed to build affinity with STEM subjects, develop skills, and inspire young people about future careers.
 This educational hub, funded by bp, brings science to life in the classroom using diverse content such as videos and interactive tools, to show real-world STEM applications.
-Visit energising futures.co.uk
+Visit energisingfutures.co.uk bett | AWARDS

-Category finalists Challenging Education Ltd Recorded RADY, challengingeducation. co.uk/rady Royal Ballet and Opera Royal Ballet & Opera Schools Programme, tiny url.com/tp-RoyalBallet We are Futures The Edit (a Sky & Adobe initiative), my.skyup.sky
+ENERGISING FUTURES Category finalists Challenging Education Ltd Recorded RADY, challengingeducation. co.uk/rady Royal Ballet and Opera Royal Ballet & Opera Schools Programme, tiny url.com/tp-RoyalBallet We are Futures The Edit (a Sky & Adobe initiative), my.skyup.sky